fraenzi/popmod_snowfinch/docs/predictive_model.md

 |adult| female |  0.63 (0.5 - 0.79) |0.71 (0.57 - 0.88) |
 |adult | male | 0.75 (0.68 - 0.83)  | 0.72 (0.65 - 0.79) |

+The probability that a plastic ring is lost within three months is 0.027 (0.02 - 0.037), which means that one year after having got a plastic ring, 0.1% of the individuals have lost their ring.

 #### Survival function of the predictive population model